Have a question?

 Junaid Zafar

-16,374 students enrolled
+16,374 Students enrolled

 This course will be on the development of Blockchain and Cryptocurrency Technology through the SOLIDITY language.
 Solidity is a curly-bracket language influenced by Object-Oriented languages including JavaScript and is designed to target the Ethereum Virtual Machine (EVM).